MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 3. **Graphite Sensor Data Menu**
    Displays real-time data from the **graphite sensor**.<br> <br>
-To switch between menus, press the rotary encoder.Inside each menu, rotate the encoder to scroll through the available options.
+To switch between menus, press the rotary encoder.
+Inside each menu, rotate the encoder to scroll through the available options.
 To select an option (if applicable), press the rotary encoder's switch.

 ### Android App
 1. **Pair your smartphone with the HC-05 Bluetooth module.** If a code is requested, enter **0000** or **1234**.

-2. **Download the `.exe` file to your smartphone** by scanning the **QR code** found in the Android App` folder.
+2. **Download the `.exe` file to your smartphone** by scanning the **QR code** in the folder of the Android App.

 3. **Open the application**
 4. **Grant the necessary permissions** to the application so it can detect Bluetooth® devices connected to your Android.This can be done via your phone’s **Bluetooth® or app settings**.